 Imagine over a million hectares of sparkling blue water dotted with over 50 lush islands and you have the islands of the Hauraki Gulf.
 They offer exploration, hiking, and relaxation, a simple get-away from the hustle of the nearby big city, Auckland New Zealand.
 Several of the islands are sanctuaries and require a permit for entry, but most are open to the public.
 Some are marine sanctuaries, while others allow fishing.

-In the dozen years we have called Auckland our home I believe we have visited 11 of the islands of the Hauraki Gulf.
+In the more than a dozen years we have called Auckland our home I believe we have visited 11 of the islands of the Hauraki Gulf.
 Each has its own personality, but all reflect the clean, green lifestyle and natural beauty of New Zealand.
 It was easier to visit when we still owned a yacht, but now we can take a ferry to several of the islands.
 A few of our favourite moments are captured below in photos.